Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 What causes oral candidiasis?

-Oral candidiasis is caused by a fungus, or yeast-like germ.
+Oral candidiasis is caused by a type of fungus called Candida.
 Fungi are normally found in your mouth.
 When there are too many fungi, it can cause an infection.
 Babies and the elderly are at higher risk because their immune systems are not as strong.
 Newborn babies may get thrush if the mother had vaginal candidiasis during delivery.
 The following may increase your risk of oral candidiasis:

 - Medical conditions that suppress your immune system, such as diabetes, cancer, or HIV and AIDS